steveklewis/cog-funcs/prelude/not_feel_lost.md

 A few years later I began to really study the intricacies of personality traits and personality types, and I discovered that strengths are abstractions.
 One of the things I didn't fully understand was that programming isn't a strength.
 It's a skill.
 Strengths are like rooms in a house, and skills are the things that you do in that room.

 What happens when you walk into a room?
 What do you see?
 What do you expect?
 Who is there?
 Why are you there?
 What is the room for?
 Does it have a single function?
 Or a list of functions you could choose from?
 Let's take a kitchen.
 There's no one concrete thing that you do in a kitchen.
 In general it's for preparing food, but it's also for storing food, in the refrigerator, and storing utensils and pots and pans.
 You can cook in kitchen.
 You can clean in a kitchen.
 You can wash dishes in a kitchen.
-There's no one activity that sums up what a kitchen is.
+There's no one kitchen-related skill that you could master that sums up what a kitchen is.
 That's how a strength is.

 ![Figure 1](images/floorplan1.png "Strengths are like rooms")